 This unique program is for senior professionals working in corrections.
 A letter from your employer will be required to participate in the program.

-The program is comprised of 7 courses completed over a 2-year period, concurrent with full-time employment.
+The program is comprised of seven courses completed over a two-year period, concurrent with full-time employment.
 Full employer support and involvement is required to ensure the goals of the program are achieved.

 Tuition for this program will be covered by the sponsoring agency.

 Postgraduate Degree Specialization Certificate (P.G.D.S.C.)